code-sparrow/World-Happiness-through-Machine-Learning/README.md

 # **_A Look at World Happiness through Machine Learning_**

-Utilizing machine learning and data from the World Happiness Report, this project aimed to predict a country’s happiness score from features such as GDP, Health, and Social Support and also to draw insights into the most factors that go into a country’s happiness score.
+Utilizing machine learning and data from the World Happiness Report, this project aimed to predict a country’s happiness score from features such as GDP, Health, and Social Support and also to draw insights into the most important factors that go into a country’s happiness score.

 ## Background